magsonleone/InterprocessCommunication/Readme.md

   | MinValue    | .NET Framework 4.8 |    58,019.0 ns |    460.30 ns |    430.57 ns |      40 B |
   | MaxValue    | .NET Framework 4.8 |    66,053.4 ns |    610.28 ns |    541.00 ns |      41 B |

-  Разница в 68 раз в скорости при нахождении минимального значение, и полное отсутствие выделения памяти, впечатляет.
+  A 68-fold speed difference in finding the minimum value, and a complete absence of memory allocation, is impressive.

-Тогда как написать программу на последней версии .NET, которая будет взаимодействовать с несовместимым .NET framework?
+So how do you write a program on the latest version of .NET that will interact with an incompatible .NET framework?
-Создать два приложения, Server и Client, не добавляя зависимостей между друг другом и настроить взаимодействие между ними по настроенному протоколу.
+Create two applications, a Server and a Client, without adding dependencies between them, and set up communication between them according to a configured protocol.

-Ниже приведены некоторые из возможных вариантов взаимодействия двух приложений:
+Below are some of the possible options for interaction between two applications:

-1. Использование WCF (Windows Communication Foundation)
+1. Using WCF (Windows Communication Foundation)
-2. Использование сокетов (TCP или UDP)
+2. Using sockets (TCP or UDP)
-3. Использование Named Pipes
+3. Using Named Pipes
-4. Использование сигналов операционной системы (например, сигналов Windows):
+4. Using operating system signals (e.g., Windows messages):

-   Пример кода компании Autodesk, взаимодействие плагина Project Browser с бекендом Revit посредством сообщений
+   Example code from Autodesk, communication between the Project Browser plugin and the Revit backend via messages

     ```c#
     public class DataTransmitter : IEventObserver